iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-styles-with-itcss.md

 }
 ```

-In some places this layer is called as _base_, I prefer to always use _elements_ because they have a more readable name.
+Although this layer is sometimes called _"base"_, I prefer to name it _elements_, due to it being a more readable name.

 ### Objects

-Objects, that's the most confused layer to me when there is _objects_ and _components_ together.
-But think in that like using [OOCSS](http://oocss.org/), like the proper author said: _No cosmetics.
-Agnostically named (e.g. `.ui-list`)._ Here we start to use only CSS classes.
+_Objects_ follow [OOCSS](http://oocss.org/) (Object Oriented CSS) principles.
+They are small and reusable pieces with no aesthetics which can be used in UI composition.
+Examples are _wrappers_, _grids_, _skins_ to apply to _lists_, _buttons_, _inputs_, etc. In other words: any pattern that is repeated over your UI is a potential _object_ candidate.
+What ITCSS author said applies to this layer: No cosmetics.
+Agnostically named (e.g. .ui-list).

+Here we start using just CSS classes:

 ```scss
 .ui-list {